advanta

 What the Blueprint does not do

 The Blueprint does not select tools, recommend specific vendors, or substitute for the function's own judgement on operating decisions.
 It does not pre-determine which use cases the function should pursue; that determination is a Pillar 5 portfolio decision the function makes against its own value thesis.
 It does not produce a particular ROAI; the framework produces a defensible measurement frame, and the function produces the value within that frame.
-The Blueprint is the institutional standard; what the function does with the standard is the institutional posture the function presents to the world.
+The Blueprint is Advanta's institutional framework; what the function does with the framework is the institutional posture the function presents to the world.

 Where to read further